 Principle Full Compliance Structure the management of the administration of benefits and strategic management of fund assets clearly rests with the main committee established by the appointing Council. that representatives of participating LGPS employers, admitted bodies and scheme members (including pensioner and deferred members) are members of either the main or secondary committee established to underpin the work of the main committee. that where a secondary committee or panel has been established, the structure ensures effective communication across both levels. that where a secondary committee or panel has been established, at least one seat on the main committee is allocated for a member from the secondary committee or panel.
 Yes See Statement of Investment Principles Committee Membership and Representation that all key stakeholders are afforded the opportunity to be represented within the main or secondary committee structure.
-These include: - Employing authorities (including non-scheme employers, eg admitted bodies) - Scheme members (including deferred and pensioner scheme members) - Independent professional observers - Expert advisers (on an ad hoc basis) Yes • that where lay members sit on a main or secondary committee, they are treated equally in terms of access to papers and meetings, training and are given full opportunity to contribute to the decision making process, with or without voting rights Yes
+These include: Employing authorities (including non-scheme employers, eg admitted bodies) Scheme members (including deferred and pensioner scheme members) Independent professional observers Expert advisers (on an ad hoc basis) that where lay members sit on a main or secondary committee, Yes • that where lay members sit on a main or secondary committee, they are treated equally in terms of access to papers and meetings, training and are given full opportunity to contribute to the decision making process, with or without voting rights Yes nominated by uation Fund Committee includes 8 County Council members, 3 repre- the 12 District Councils, a Medway Council representative, 1 Unison , 1 KCC staff representative and 2 Kent Active Retirement Fellowshi

-- The Superannuation Fund Committee includes 8 County Council members, 3 representatives nominated by the 12 District Councils, a Medway Council representative, 1 Unison representative, 1 KCC staff representative and 2 Kent Active Retirement Fellowship representatives. - The Fund's investment advisers, Hymans Robertson, attend the Committee meetings as required and facilitate workshops on any significant changes to investment strategy.
+• The Fund's investment advisers, Hymans Robertson, attend the Committee meetings as required and facilitate workshops on any significant changes to investment strategy.
 It is not the Committee's policy to use independent advisers.